bmoers/docker-mid-server/README.md

 To get the latest available MID server use \
 `:latest`

-To get the latest available MID server for a specific ServiceNow release (city)  use: \
+To get the latest available MID server for a specific ServiceNow release (city-tag)  use: \
 `:city.latest`

 To get an exact MID server which will auto upgrade for a specific ServiceNow release use: \
 `:city`